Join Login

 Board Members

 Barbara was born and raised in Syracuse, and loves living here.
-She currently works as a Staff Accountant for Bitzer Scroll, Inc., a German manufacturing subsidiary.
-She has worked in various types of companies, all in an accounting capacity, from insurance to retail and manufacturing.
+She currently works at Thompson and Johnson Equipment as their Financial Analyst.
+Barbara has worked in various types of companies, all in an accounting capacity, from insurance to retail and manufacturing.
 With 2 adult daughters and 2 granddaughters, she received her BBA in Finance/Accounting when her youngest went to kindergarten and her MBA in 2016.
 She joined Coop Fed’s Board in 2021 and serves as the Financial Officer.

 Ebony Farrow